Code-Institute-Submissions/exotics_ecosse/README.md

 ## Testing
-I have run testing on:
+I have run testing on
-Chrome developer tools
+* Chrome developer tools
-W3C Validator for HTML
+* W3C Validator for HTML
-W3C Validator for CSS
+* W3C Validator for CSS
-JSHint for javascript
+* JSHint for javascript
-Idle for Python
+* Idle for Python

 It has been tested on
-Google Chrome
+* Google Chrome
-Firefox
+* Firefox
-Safari
+* Safari

-It has been checked on these screen sizes and renders well on all.
+It has been checked on these screen sizes and renders well on all
-Desktop
+* Desktop
-Laptop
+* Laptop
-Ipad
+* Ipad
-Iphone
+* Iphone

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.